bigglesworthnotacat/LLM-Steg/README.md

 ## Training

-We fine-tune with DeepSpeed and LoRA.
+We fine-tune open-weight models with DeepSpeed and LoRA.
 Configure `scripts/run_train.sh` with your model path, dataset source, and output directory, then run:

 ```bash
 bash scripts/run_train.sh